 - Get your cards/newsletter ready– Order or make your cards now so you don’t have to rush to get them out later.
 Also, make sure you have the addresses you need and stamps.

-- Plan or buy Holiday outfits– You don’t want to get to the day of a Holiday event with nothing to wear.
+- Plan or buy holiday outfits– You don’t want to get to the day of a Holiday event with nothing to wear.
 Decide now what you want to wear to the events you already know about and buy things if you need to.
-Be sure to check out my Holiday dresses post for some ideas.
+Be sure to check out my Christmas dresses post for some ideas.

 Getting these extra chores done now will help you relax later.
-Be sure to print off this checklist to help you stay on track.
-This printable also coordinates with my Christmas planner.
+Be sure to print off this Christmas cleaning checklist to help you stay on track.
+This printable also works perfectly with my Christmas planner.

 This printable Christmas cleaning checklist breaks down Christmas cleaning tasks by room making it easy to gradually work through your list and get everything done.
 There are also blank spots for you to add your own tasks.